symfony/symfony-docs/guides/cache/http.rst

 Expiration with the ``Expires`` Header
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-According to RFC2616, "the ``Expires`` header field gives the date/time after
+According to RFC 2616, "the ``Expires`` header field gives the date/time after
 which the response is considered stale."
 The ``Expires`` header can be set
 with the ``setExpires()`` Response method.
 It takes a ``DateTime`` instance as
 an argument::